lhatsk/AlphaLink/README.md

 # AlphaLink

 AlphaLink predicts protein structures using deep learning given a sequence and a set of experimental contacts.
-It extends [OpenFold](https://github.com/aqlaboratory/openfold) with crosslinking MS data or other experimental distance restraint or contact information by explicitly incorporating them in the OpenFold architecture.
+It extends [OpenFold](https://github.com/aqlaboratory/openfold) with crosslinking MS data or other experimental distance restraint by explicitly incorporating them in the OpenFold architecture.
 The experimental distance restraints may be represented in one of two forms:

 1. As contacts/upper bound distance restraints
-2. As distance distributions (distograms)
+2. As distance distributions (distograms) (flag --distograms)

 For (1), we trained our network with 10 Angstrom Ca-Ca and show robust rejection of experimental noise and false restraints.
 The distogram representation (2) allows the user to input longer restraints, for example corresponding to crosslinkers with spacers like BS3 or DSS.